CartoDB/carto-selfhosted-helm/customizations/README.md

 ### Configure your own redis

 CARTO self-hosted require a Redis (version 5+) to work.
-That Redis is mainly used as a cache for the postgres.
+This Redis instance does not need persistance as it is used as a cache.

 There are two alternatives when connecting the environment with an external redis: